What can I expect at a Dinner on the Farm?

-Yes, you can purchase gift certificates on our website.
+Yes, you can purchase gift certificates by emailing email@example.com.
 When you purchase a gift certificate, it will be sent to either yourself or your recipient, as you choose.
 If you would like to include a special message in your gift card, please note that with your order.
 Please note that gift certificate holders do not have priority access to tickets.

 When can I make a reservation?